Matrix nearness problems and eigenvalue optimization: Notes

 \subsubsection{Matrix stabilization.}

-Finding the smallest (complex, real or structured) stabilizing perturbation to a given matrix is a harder problem than the complementary problem of finding the smallest destabilizing perturbation as discussed in previous chapters.
+Finding the smallest (complex, real or structured) stabilizing perturbation to a given matrix is a harder problem than the complementary problem of finding the smallest destabilizing perturbation as discussed in previous chapters. \bcl The structured matrix stabilization problem with perturbations of given range and co-range can be NP-hard, as shown by Blondel and Tsitsiklis (\cite{BT97}). \ecl

 Several conceptually different algorithms for matrix stabilization with complex or real unstructured perturbations have been proposed in the literature.

 A black-box approach is to consider the problem of finding the nearest stable matrix as a nonsmooth (but almost everywhere smooth), nonconvex, constrained optimization problem and apply general software for this class of problems, such as given by Curtis, Mitchell \& Overton (\cite{CurMO17}).